Pitches

 A standing list of essays in search of editors at the intersection of how physical spaces, material objects, and market forces have have shaped Muslim perception and practice in the Indonesian archipelago across its pre-Islamic, colonial, and post-independence periods.

 These are pieces I'd like to write but haven't yet placed.
 Some are sketches I've been turning over for months; others are still at the idea stage.
-I'm publishing the list openly because the alternative (querying each one cold and hoping the right editor happens to be reading) has obvious inefficiencies.
-And also because making the list visible sometimes draws out the right reader.
+I'm publishing the list openly because making the list visible sometimes draws out the right reader.

 If any of these are a fit for your publication, or if you'd like to commission a variation on the theme, let's talk.